-Our missionaries (from Switzerland) came to PNG in 1954 and started mission field in a village called Mondomil in Jiwaka province.
-They found it very difficult to communicate with the locals so they used local interpreters to communicate and started a Tok Pisin class to read the Bible and spread the Gospel of Jesus Christ.
-This is how the Education services started.
+When our Swiss missionaries first came to PNG in 1954, they found it very difficult to communicate with the local people.
+Therefore, they started a Tok Pisin class purposely for reading Bible and for effective communications to spread the Gospel of Jesus Christ.

-As the missionaries advanced in their mission fields they also started English classes to other villages in Jiwaka province.
-Later they moved on to other parts of our country such as Simbu Province, Eastern Highlands Province, Western Highlands Province, Morobe Province, Madang Province, National Capital District and Central Province.
+As the missionaries advanced in their mission fields, they also started English classes to other villages in Jiwaka province.
+Later they moved on to other parts of the country such as Simbu Province, Eastern Highlands Province, Western Highlands Province, Morobe Province, Madang Province, National Capital District and Central Province.

-The purpose of starting schools was to educate young people to learn to read and write and spread the Gospel of Jesus Christ as well as assist in the development of our nation.
-The missionaries started many formal and none formal education services throughout the country, which has had a great impact on the future lives of many.
-Nowadays, you can find many ex-students in top jobs in government, companies, churches or non-profits organizations throughout our country and abroad as well.
+The purpose of establishing schools was to educate young people to read and write and spread the Gospel of Jesus Christ as well as assisting in the development of the nation.
+Many of our established education services have had a great impact on many lives.
+Some of our former students are now holding higher positions in the government sectors,companies and in non-government organisations (NGO).

 Church Education Secretaries

-There are 4 Regional and 1 National Church Education Secretaries.
+We have 4 Regional and 1 National Church Education Secretaries for

 EBC Education Agency